sunderee/analysis-options-generator/README.md

    report
    any issues you come across.
 3. **Deprecated**: these rules are no longer suggested for use and might be removed in a future linter release.

+### Severity

+Each analyzer error code and linter rule has a default severity.
+You can use the analysis options file to change the severity of individual rules, or to always ignore some rules.
+The analyzer supports three severity levels:

+1. `info`: an informational message that doesn't cause analysis to fail.
+2. `warning`: a warning that doesn't cause analysis to fail unless the analyzer is configured to treat warnings as errors.
+3. `error`: an error that causes analysis to fail.